ikhsanalatsary/MeowTube/README.md

 ## Usage <a name = "usage"></a>

-Check evertyhing is good.
+Check everything is good.
 Type on your terminal

 ```
 meowtube